nvplus/itg-guide/index.md

 TL;DR:
 - Turning off decents and way offs trivializes the lifebar by removing the "mash prevention" windows.
 - If you're going for score, this isn't a big deal because your lifebar isn't relevant and the boys are more likely to be triggered by a malfunctioning pad.
 - If you're trying to pass the hardest songs you can, the boys are likely going to be triggered by player error such as bad form or timing.
-Keep the boys on retains the inherent mash prevention mechanics of the game.
+Keeping the boys on retains the inherent mash prevention mechanics of the game.

 ### What is the "spreadsheet" in stamina?